jbbandos/Marlin-SKR-E3-Mini-1.2/README.md

 Download earlier versions of Marlin on the [Releases page](https://github.com/MarlinFirmware/Marlin/releases).

-This fork of Marlin is configured for SKR E3 Mini v 1.2
+This fork of Marlin is configured for SKR E3 Mini v 1.2, based on morningreis branch (https://github.com/morningreis/Marlin-SKR-E3-Mini-1.2)

 Features Enabled: